ErikFortune/fgv/libraries/ts-json/etc/ts-json.api.md

 // @public (undocumented)
 export type ConditionalJsonConverterOptions = Omit<TemplatedJsonConverterOptions, 'useConditionalNames'>;

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "EditorRules"
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
 //
 // @public
 class ConditionalJsonEditorRule extends JsonEditorRuleBase {
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "EditorRules" constructor(options?: IConditionalJsonRuleOptions);
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver constructor(options?: IConditionalJsonRuleOptions);
     // @internal (undocumented)
     protected _compare(left: string, right: string, operator: string): boolean;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "EditorRules" static create(options?: IConditionalJsonRuleOptions): Result<ConditionalJsonEditorRule>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver static create(options?: IConditionalJsonRuleOptions): Result<ConditionalJsonEditorRule>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonEditorState" editProperty(key: string, value: JsonValue, state: JsonEditorState): DetailedResult<JsonObject, JsonPropertyEditFailureReason>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver editProperty(key: string, value: JsonValue, state: JsonEditorState): DetailedResult<JsonObject, JsonPropertyEditFailureReason>;
     finalizeProperties(finalized: JsonObject[], __state: JsonEditorState): DetailedResult<JsonObject[], JsonEditFailureReason>;
     // @internal (undocumented)
     protected _options?: IConditionalJsonRuleOptions;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonEditorState"
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "EditorRules"
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
     //
     // @internal
     protected _tryParseCondition(key: string, state: JsonEditorState): DetailedResult<IConditionalJsonKeyResult, JsonPropertyEditFailureReason>;